 It takes the team 12 days to travel through the ruins of Germany.
 Upon arriving at Wildflecken, the situation is much worse than expected.
 20,000 refugees are packed into 60 blockhouses on a forested mountain.
 The members of Team No. 1050 roll up their shirt-sleeves and begin the enormous task of clothing, feeding and providing medical care to the refugees.

-By 1948, UNNRA has been replaced by the International Refugee Organization (IRO), and in this new organization, Marie-Louise is made Area Chief Nurse and transferred to Würzburg to oversee the care of some 65,000 displaced persons living in 73 widely scattered residences.
+By 1948, UNNRA has been replaced by the International Refugee Organization (IRO).
+In this new organization, Marie-Louise is made Area Chief Nurse and transferred to Würzburg to oversee the care of some 65,000 displaced persons living in 73 widely scattered residences.

 To America with Kathryn Hulme